EdDataScienceEES/tutorial-HeleneEngler/index.md

 <a name="4.1 MASS package"></a>
 ### 4.1 MASS package
-SRA can be performed forwards and backwards. **Forward** selection is a *bottom-up* approach where you start with no predictors and search through the single-variable models and then add variables, until we find the best model. **Backward** selection is the opposite approach.
+SRA can be performed forwards and backwards. **Forward** selection is a *bottom-up* approach wich starts with no predictors and searches through the single-variable models and then adds variables, until the best model is found. **Backward** selection is the opposite approach.
 All predictors are included into the model and the predictors with the least statistical significance are dropped until the model with the lowest AIC is found.

-> **_NOTE:_** *Forward stepwise selection is usually more suitable when the number of variables is bigger than the sample size.*
+> **_NOTE:_** *Forward stepwise selection is usually more suitable when the number of variables is high in relation to the sample size.*

 Most R SRA packages include a function for **both**, where selection carried out in both directions.
 This is what we will use here.
 Including `trace = TRUE prints out all the steps that R performs.